Related Rates: Connecting Changing Quantities with Derivatives

 Key Frames from the Lecture

-A rate of change tells you how fast one quantity changes compared to another.
+A rate of change measures how fast one quantity changes with respect to another.

 A rate is always “something per something.”
 If a car travels 120 miles in 2 hours, its rate is \(\frac{120}{2} = 60\) miles per hour.

-The derivative of a function tells you its instantaneous rate of change — how fast the output changes at a single moment.
+The derivative of a function gives its instantaneous rate of change – the rate at which the output changes at a given instant.

 We write it as \(\frac{dy}{dx}\) or \(f'(x)\).